-Automatically deploys and hosts your app through IIS.
+Web role: Automatically deploys and hosts your app through IIS.

 As the preceding figure suggests, all the VMs in a single application run in the same cloud service.
 Users access the application through a single public IP address, with requests automatically load balanced across the application's VMs.
-The platform scales and deploys the VMs in a Cloud Services application in a way that avoids a single point of hardware failure.
+The platform scales and deploys the VMs in an Azure Cloud Services application in a way that avoids a single point of hardware failure.

 Scaling and management

-A Cloud Services application is typically made available to users via a two-step process.
+An Azure Cloud Services application is typically made available to users via a two-step process.
 A developer first uploads the application to the platform's staging area.
 When the developer is ready to make the application live, they use the Azure portal to swap staging with production.
 This switch between staging and production can be done with no downtime, which lets a running application be upgraded to a new version without disturbing its users.

-Cloud Services also provides monitoring.
-Like Azure Virtual Machines, it detects a failed physical server and restarts the VMs that were running on that server on a new machine.
-But Cloud Services also detects failed VMs and applications, not just hardware failures.
+Azure Cloud Services also provides monitoring.
+Like Virtual Machines, it detects a failed physical server and restarts the VMs that were running on that server on a new machine.
+But Azure Cloud Services also detects failed VMs and applications, not just hardware failures.
 Unlike Virtual Machines, it has an agent inside each web and worker role, and so it's able to start new VMs and application instances when failures occur.